Thomasliminator/coms3157/5_ExpressionsStatements.md

 `int z = ~0;` this will flip all of the bits.
 The previous expression evaluates to -1.

 `int z = 19 & (1<<4);` evaluates to 16.
 It just picked out a particular bit `000...010000`.
+- picks out the 5th bit from the right

 #### Practice Problems